xvynch/xvynch/README.md

 I am passionate about artificial intelligence, prompt engineering, and digital productivity.
 I believe in using technology not just to work harder but to work smarter.
 I enjoy exploring emerging AI tools, experimenting with effective prompting techniques, and discovering innovative ways to improve workflows and efficiency.

-###### For more information ABOUT ME you can check my web portfolio below, where it showcases my Personal and Academic Portfolio!
+###### For more information about me you can check my web portfolio below, where it showcases my Personal and Academic Portfolio!

 ### Skills